f5devcentral/f5-big-iq-lab/docs/class2/module1/lab3.rst

 Before setting up our ``SSG`` and deploy it, do the following:

-.. note:: it is recommended to launch your ``SSH`` sessions from the UDF portal.
+.. note:: it is recommended to launch your ``SSH`` sessions from the lab environment.

 * Open **2** ``SSH`` sessions on your ``BIG-IQ``.